Fire Safety Certificate

 A fire safety certificate is a document that certifies that a building or other structure meets the fire safety standards set by the UK government.
 The certificate is issued by a qualified fire safety professional, such as a fire engineer, after they have inspected the premises and found it to be compliant with the relevant regulations.
 The certificate is valid for a certain period of time, usually one year, and must be renewed every year.

-A fire safety certificate is a document that proves that your property meets the fire safety standards set by the BS 5839.
+A fire safety certificate london is a document that proves that your property meets the fire safety standards set by the BS 5839.

 The BS 5839 sets out the fire safety requirements for properties in the UK, and the fire safety certificate confirms that your property meets these standards.